 You will find touchless hand sanitizers throughout the building and motion detectors to allow hands-free operation of bathroom lights and paper towel dispensers.

 All visitors must enter the Children’s Museum through the front entrance and proceed to the touchless admission process in the lobby.

-The rear entrance of the Museum lobby leading to the parking lot will be reserved for departing visitors.
+The rear entrance of the Museum lobby leading to the parking lot is reserved for departing visitors.

 Museum & Room Capacity

-We will have a daily capacity limit for the Museum to help ensure a safe and comfortable environment for all.
-Our timed ticketing system will help us maintain these limits.
+We have a daily capacity limit for the Museum to help ensure a safe and comfortable environment for all.
+Our timed ticketing system helps us maintain these limits.

 You may be asked to wait outside until your ticket time.

 If you arrive after your scheduled ticket time, you may be asked to wait outside based on capacity.

 Each exhibit also has a capacity limit.
 If an exhibit is at capacity, you may be asked to go to another exhibit and return later.